 How can Accident Advice Helpline help you?

 Our personal injury lawyers have over 16 years’ experience helping members of the public to claim compensation and we could help you if you’re considering making a claim for foreign bodies found in your food.
 Provided it has been three years or less since your accident, you can get in touch with us at any point to find out more about making a claim.
-Our personal injury advisors offer confidential, no-obligation advice and you can call our freephone helpline on 0800 689 0500 (or 0333 500 0993 from a mobile) to find out more about making a claim.
-We operate a 100% no-win, no-fee* service, so even if you are struggling financially after your accident, you can afford to make a claim with us.
+Our personal injury advisors offer confidential, no-obligation advice and you can call our freephone helpline on 0800 689 5659 to find out more about making a claim.
+We operate a no win no fee service, so even if you are struggling financially after your accident, you can afford to make a claim with us.